5 ways to evaluate your Marketing Plan

 Also, your marketing partners will offer feedback about whether your Marketing Plan is working.
 Partner feedback reveals the effectiveness of your efforts to suppliers and vendors.
 These outside team members can feel the effects of a successful campaign before you do because they have more direct interaction with customers.

 3. Sales Performance - They should be going up!
 Examining the numbers can be the fastest and primary way to determine whether your plan is working.
 For example, suppose your overall sales for the last period totaled $10,000 (without marketing efforts) and your total sales for this period ended at $15,000.
 In that case, you can deduce that your Marketing Plan has a positive effect.
-Consider other variables like a rise in prices or sales strategies, but with all the external factors included and in raw numbers, you are selling more this period.
+Consider other variables like a rise in prices or sales strategies, but with all the external factors included and in raw numbers, you are selling more in this period.

 5. Return-on-Investment – Does the marketing investment bring in enough new or repeat business to justify the expense?
-Return-on-Investment(ROI) is the top concern regarding marketing expenses.
-The end goal is to check whether your marketing investment results in profit.
+Return on Investment (ROI) is the top concern regarding marketing expenses.
+The ultimate goal is to determine whether your marketing investment yields a profit.
 All the other indicators can help you evaluate effectiveness, but you must measure the amount spent versus its benefit to assess efficiency.
-In the end, the business needs to make a profit to survive.
+Ultimately, a business must generate a profit to remain viable.

 CONCLUSION